awsdocs/amazon-lightsail-developer-guide/doc_source/configure-lightsail-instances-for-load-balancing.md

  **Configuration recommendations before using a Lightsail load balancer**

 Although there is no official documentation on the Joomla website, there are some discussions on their community forums\.
 Some users managed to horizontally scale their Joomla instances having a cluster with the following configuration:
 + A Lightsail load balancer configured to enable session persistence\.
-[Learn more about session persistence](enable-session-stickiness-persistence-or-change-cookie-duration.md)
+For more information, see [Enable session persistence for Amazon Lightsail load balancers](enable-session-stickiness-persistence-or-change-cookie-duration.md)\.
 + Several Lightsail instances running Joomla attached to the load balancer with the document root of Joomla\! synchronized\.
 You can do this using tools like rsync, having an NFS server that is in charge of synchronizing the content among all Lightsail instances, or sharing files using AWS\.
 + Several database servers configured with a replication cluster\.
 + The same cache system configured in each Lightsail instance\.
 There are some useful extensions, such as [JotCache](https://extensions.joomla.org/extension/jotcache/)\.